 Need to end your car insurance coverage?
 Do it with a simple phone call.

-Liberty Mutual makes it easy to end your auto insurance coverage by phone.
+Liberty Mutual makes it easy to cancel your auto insurance coverage by phone.
 Whether you’re changing providers or selling your vehicle, here’s how to go about canceling your policy with Liberty Mutual.

-While it’s easy to change your coverage online, you won’t be able to cancel your policy without calling in.
-The fees and process of canceling vary based on the state the policy was issued.
+While it’s easy to adjust your coverage online, you won’t be able to cancel your policy without calling in.
+The fees and process of canceling vary based on the state in which the policy was issued.
 A customer service agent will walk you through the process.

 - Call 800-658-9857 to speak with a licensed agent.

 - Request that your insurance be cancelled and provide the date you wish it to end.